 Jakob Michl was born in Freistadt, Austria, in 1993.
 He received his MSc degree in Physics from the University of Vienna in 2018.
 He joined the Institute for Microelectronics in January 2019, where he is currently working on his doctoral degree.

-Device Reliability at Cryogenic Temperatures
+Charge Trapping at Cryogenic Temperatures

 State-of-the-art quantum computers use a small number of qubits that operate in the temperature range of several milli-Kelvin.
 In order to scale up the number of qubits to solve "real-world" problems, one of the limiting factors is the quantum-classical interface (QCI).
 Many readout and control components are needed between the qubits, and a classical computer is needed to run quantum algorithms successfully and to perform error correction protocols.
 To minimize losses due to the large temperature gradients, the QCI should be integrated inside the high-vacuum stage of the cryostat.
 In order to develop circuits operating at the highest performance at cryogenic temperatures, it is necessary to understand the characteristics and degradation mechanisms of the applicable CMOS technologies under these extreme operating conditions.